patrickbucher/sicp/diary.md

 `table` variable, which is modified using `set!`.
 Like this, I can use the exact code from the book for exercise 2.73, which has to wait a bit longer.

+However, I figured out how to load code from other files, and, quite surprisingly, the main directory of the Git repo is used as the base code lookup path.
+Now I do not longer need to resort to copy&paste, but can include my existing code.

 # 2022-12-05 (Mo)

 I implemented the example code that installs two separate versions of complex